Egor-Skriptunoff/LGS_extension/README.md

  - button press,
  - button release.

-In other words, if you read `GetMousePositionInPixels` right after invocation of `SetMousePositionInPixels` without a `Sleep` in between, you will get the old mouse coordinates instead of new ones.
+In other words, if you read `GetMousePositionInPixels` right after invocation of `SetMousePositionInPixels` without a `Sleep` in between, you will get the old mouse coordinates instead of the new ones.
 This is because Windows needs some time to perform your simulation request.
 Windows messaging system works slowly, there is nothing you can do to make the simulations instant.